My name is Hanneke (pronounced 'Hahn-nuk-kah').

 And my friends?
 They had to pick up the pieces again and again.
 Just to then try to show enthousiasm when I embarked on another new romance...

-I thus gradually realized that no single book, theory, or approach holds all the answers.
+This made me gradually realize that no single book, theory, or approach holds all the answers.
 That not everything works for everyone.

 In university, I learned that this is because reality – both in the outside world and within us – is complex and dynamic.

 For starters, everyone is unique, and therefore everyone's path is distinct.
-Nobody has the same background (not even twins) and learns the same lessons.
-Additionally, everyone encounters different individuals, experiences things differently, gets triggered by various factors, and finds happiness in different ways.
+Nobody (not even twins) has the same background and learns the same lessons.
+Additionally, everyone encounters different individuals on their path, experiences things differently, gets triggered by various factors, and finds happiness in different ways.
 On top of that, these things develop over time – and often not in a linear fashion.

 Yet, I also learned 'Everything is context-dependent.
-But that doesn't mean it's arbitrary.' – it turns out there are always patterns to be found.
+But that doesn't mean it's arbitrary.'
+There are always patterns to be found.

-It is possible, just like navigating through unfamiliar terrain, to use multiple points ('triangulate') to map out your own unique path and discover what works for you.
-Sometimes there are so many factors influencing something that altering just one of them doesn't help.
+It is possible, just like navigating through unfamiliar terrain, to use multiple points to 'triangulate' and map out your own unique path, and discover what works for you.
+Sometimes there are just so many factors influencing something that altering just one of them doesn't help.
 However, just as trauma can arise in an instant, there are specific (shapable!) circumstances where even the most persistent patterns can transform within a short period of time.

 After going through a deep valley of heartbreak in 2015, which I consciously experienced and processed for the first time, something clicked inside me.
 Things fell into place.
 I could say that I learned to love myself, and that's true.
 But it wasn't just that.
 Love is not enough - not for oneself, and not in a relationship.